farannd/Uploading-file-with-multer/README.md

 # Uploading-file-with-multer

-Using multer to upload file to mongodb and also nodejs
+Using nodejs and multer to upload file to mongodb